About the Code

 The Code sets out the standards that general insurers must meet when providing services to their customers, such as being open, fair and honest.

-The first General Insurance Code of Practice was introduced in 1994 and was one of the first of its kind in Australia.
-The Code has been reviewed four times – in 1998, 2006, 2009 and 2012-13 – and improvements were made to ensure the Code remained relevant and met the needs of consumers.
+The first General Insurance Code of Practice was launched in 1994.
+It was one of the first Codes of this nature in Australia.
+The Code has been reviewed and improved four times: in 1998, 2006, 2009 and 2012.
+The review process is there to ensure that the Code remains relevant and continues to meet the needs of consumers.

 The Code is designed to raise customer service standards in the general insurance industry, and to protect the rights of consumers.
 These standards apply when selling insurance, dealing with insurance claims, responding to catastrophes and disasters, and handling complaints.
 The Code also sets out the recourse available to policyholders in disputes.

 The Code is binding on Insurance Council member companies, and breaches are treated seriously.
 Compliance with the Code is actively monitored by the independent Code Governance Committee.